Why is a deep bite bad for my teeth?

 Correcting deep bite misalignment will not only improve the functionality of your teeth, but also make brushing and flossing easier – thus helping you to keep your teeth healthy.
 Of course it also dramatically improves the appearance of your smile too.

 This often requires a multi-discipline approach with orthodontics and restorative dentistry usually involved.
 Modern orthodontic treatment is able to correct an improperly aligned bite by intruding your anterior (front) teeth and/or erupting your posterior (back) teeth; many of the options available today are very discreet.

-It is common to find the back of the upper teeth and the lower front teeth very worn in ‘deep bite’ cases and treatment often requires restoring the teeth with composite bonding, porcelain veneers or crowns and the use of a ‘Dahl’ appliance (a type of removable orthodontic appliance) is sometimes needed, or alternatively.
-Sometimes the bite on all the teeth needs to be built up with composite bonding initially followed by porcelain veneers, onlays or crowns.
+It is common to find the back of the upper teeth and the lower front teeth very worn in ‘deep bite’ cases and treatment often requires restoring the teeth with composite bonding, porcelain veneers, or dental crowns and the use of a ‘Dahl’ appliance (a type of removable orthodontic appliance) is sometimes needed.
+Sometimes the bite on all the teeth needs to be built up with composite bonding initially, followed by porcelain veneers, onlays, or crowns.

-Missing back teeth often creates or worsens a ‘deep bite’ situation and in these cases restoration of the missing teeth with dental implants and/or bridgework is needed to re-establish the correct bite.
+Missing back teeth often creates or worsens a ‘deep bite’ situation and in these cases restoration of the missing teeth with dental implants and/or bridgework are needed to re-establish the correct bite.